Erosiinho/DeviceManager/README.md

-# WakeAPI 🔌💻
+# DeviceManager 🔌💻

-**WakeAPI** is a minimalist REST API to control the power state of your machines using their unique identifier.
+**DeviceManager** is a minimalist REST API to control the power state of your machines using their unique identifier.
 It allows you to **power on** (via Wake-on-LAN), **shut down** (via SSH), and **check the status** (via ping) of a configured device.

 ---